This is a guest post by Dr. Sheila Kilbane who is an integrative pediatrician here in Charlotte, NC.

 How to Feed a Picky Eater

 It is sometimes necessary for parents of picky eaters to reach for supplements and/or meal replacement drinks like PediaSure®.
-But when possible, we want kids eating real fruits and veggies.
+But when possible, we want our child’s diet to consist of eating real fruits and veggies.
 The most difficult part of creating nutrient dense smoothies is finding a taste and texture that kids will drink.
 You see, the typical American child’s taste buds are constantly bathed in processed sugars.
 This affects their taste preferences.
 However, once we begin giving their body more of the vitamins, minerals, and phytonutrients they need in order for their cells to work properly, their taste buds begin to shift and the palate expands.

 That’s where my methodology comes in.
 I advise parents to gradually decrease their children’s liquid calories so they will be hungry and eat more real food.
 Spinach, sprouts, fruits, nuts, and seeds pack a great deal of real food nutrients, vitamins, minerals, and phytonutrients compared to cow’s milk or PediaSure® .
 And they taste a lot better, too!